-However, as iconic as the Elvis and Nixon photo is, the story is even more so.
+However, as iconic as this Elvis and Nixon photo is, the story behind it is even more captivating.

-It all started a few days before the photo was taken.
-In December of 1970, Elvis Presley spent $100,000 on Christmas presents — 32 handguns and 10 Mercedes-Benzes.
-His wife, Priscilla, and his father both reprimanded the king, telling him that maybe $100,000 was a little much to spend all at once.
+The fateful meeting of Elvis and Nixon started a few days before the photo was taken.
+It was December 1970, and Elvis Presley had just spent $100,000 on Christmas presents which included 32 handguns and 10 Mercedes-Benzes.
+His wife Priscilla and his father both reprimanded him, telling the King of Rock and Roll that maybe $100,000 was a little much to spend all at once.

-So naturally, Elvis needed to get some space from all that negativity and did what anyone would do.
-He took his presents and hopped on the next available flight out of Memphis, and headed to Washington D.C.
-Then, he got bored and hopped on another flight to Los Angeles.
+Irritated by their reaction, Elvis took his presents and hopped onto the next available flight out of Memphis and headed to Washington D.C.
+Then, perhaps because he got bored, Elvis hopped onto another flight to Los Angeles.

-“The narc badge represented some kind of ultimate power to him,” Priscilla wrote later, in her memoirs.
+Presley thought the badge might allow him to fly outside of the country with his collection of handguns, should his boredom ever escalate beyond the continental United States.
+Indeed, according to Presley’s wife, “The narc badge represented some kind of ultimate power to him,” she wrote in her memoir.
 “With the federal narcotics badge, he [believed he] could legally enter any country both wearing guns and carrying any drugs he wished.”

 So, just one day after arriving in Los Angeles, Elvis headed back to D.C.

-While on his flight, Elvis penned a handwritten note to President Nixon, as one does, to request a personal meeting.
+While on his flight, Elvis penned a handwritten note to President Nixon in order to request a personal meeting.